lichtie/ce-workshop-environment-templates/policy-training-aws-ts/README.md

 Run once per participant (can be scripted for large cohorts).
 Provisions per-participant resources:

-- **4 Pulumi stacks** (one per project), pre-tagged and scoped to the participant
+- **A `web-app` stack**, pre-tagged and scoped to the participant, with an initial deployment triggered automatically
-- **Deployment settings** pointing each stack at the participant's folder in the shared GitLab repo
+- **Deployment settings** pointing the stack at the participant's folder in the shared GitLab repo
-- **Preventative and audit policy groups** pre-wired to all four stacks
+- **Preventative and audit policy groups** pre-wired to the stack
 - **GitLab repo access** so the participant can push code
 - **Per-stack and self-destruct TTLs** that auto-clean after the workshop ends